zipleen/tvheadend-iphone-client/README.md

 Download VLC from the App Store and open the stream with it!

 There's also an option to use the new alpha transcoding feature from TVHeadend to stream H264/AAC MPEG-TS, compatible with iOS.
-In order to use transcoding you need TVHeadend 3.5 and enable transcoding support by changing src/plumbing/transcoding.c : 114 variable from 0 to 1.
-The transcoding is still a very experimental feature.
+See [here](https://github.com/zipleen/tvheadend-iphone-client/wiki/Tvheadend-Transcoding)

 In the future there could be a possibility to add VLC into the app, in order to software decode the stream.
 Although AC3 won't ever be possible because of patent issues.